Meghanachowdhary/QST_week2_assignment/docs/model_working.md

 when many such measurements are combined, it becomes possible to reconstruct the underlying density matrix.

-In this project, a Transformer-based neural network is used to learn this reconstruction process directly from data.
+In this project, a Transformer based neural network is used to learn this reconstruction process directly from data.

 ---